Fermat-ORG/fermat-framework/README-GUI.md

 Where:

-- **platform_Name**: Refers to the platform where you will create your components.
+- **platform_Name**: It refers to the platform where you will create your components.
-- **client_type**: Refers to the device where the client is going to create, either Android, IPhone, a web or desktop application, etc. At the moment the client we are using is Android, therefore the name of this folder is “android”.
+- **client_type**: It refers to the device where the client is going to create, either Android, IPhone, a web or desktop application, etc. At the moment the client we are using is Android, therefore the name of this folder is “android”.
-- **project_type**: Refers to the type of project you’re goint to create GUI components for.
+- **project_type**: It refers to the type of project you’re going to create GUI components for.
 They could be **desktop**, **reference-wallet** or **sub-app**.
 - **name_of_the_project**: This is the name of the project.
 For example: if your project is named **Crypto Broker Community** then you have to name it **crypto-broker-community**.
 - **org_name**: This is the name of the developer organization o company that is creating the project, for example: **bitdubai**.